tmhglnd/drumcode/docs/reference.md

 (coming soon...)

-## Generators, Algorithms & Sequences
+## Generators, Algorithms & Patterns

 Use the following objects to generate sequences of values, for example for MIDI notes, velocities or modulations.
 You can generate things randomly, create a specific sequence of values, train a simple model to learn from a sequence, and do some things algorithmically with chance over counting.